10 Best Neighborhoods to Rent in Brooklyn 2023

 Make sure your magic number falls within those requirements, and you should be set.

 Your annual income, whether it is a salary, freelance work, or just great savings funds in the bank, should equal 40 times the monthly rent.

 For example, if the monthly rent is $1,000 a month, your annual income should be at least $40,000.

 It should be used as a general guideline as each landlord will have their own individual requirements.

 It’s All About Personality

-If you plan on biking to work, your choice of the neighborhood may be more flexible, although it may be wise to have a bus or train backup plan for inclement weather.
+If you plan on biking to work, your choice of neighborhood may be more flexible, although it may be wise to have a bus or train backup plan for inclement weather.

-|Best for Families:||Best for Millennials:||Best for Nightlife:|
+|Best for Families:||Best for Young Professionals:||Best for Nightlife:|

 |Cobble Hill/Carroll Gardens||Williamsburg||Williamsburg|